Conservative stochastic 2-dimensional Cahn-Hilliard equation: Introduction

-where $\Pi$ is projection operator defined in (\ref{2.7.1}) and $\mathcal{F}C_b^{\infty}$ is defined in Section \ref{s5}.
-Notice that the tangent space is chosen as $H^{-1}$ and the gradient operator $\nabla$ is also defined in $H^{-1}$.
-This is different from the Dirichlet form for (\ref{1.2}), where the tangent space is chosen as $L^2$ and the gradient is $L^2$-derivative.
-By integration by parts formula for $\nu$ we can also obtain the closability fo the bilinear form ($\mathcal{E}$,$\mathcal{F}C_b^{\infty}$).
-The closure ($\mathcal{E}$,$D(\mathcal{E})$) is a quasi-regular Dirichlet form which helps us to construct a probabilistically weak solution to (\ref{1.1}).
-Then by clarifying the relation between this solution and the solution to (\ref{1.3}), we proved that $X-Z$, where $X$ is the solution obtained by Dirichlet form approach, also satisfies the shifted equation (\ref{1.3}).
-Then we obtain the Markov uniqueness in the restricted sense and the uniqueness of the probabilistically weak solution to (\ref{1.1}).
+where $\mathcal{F}C_b^{\infty}$ is defined in Section \ref{s5}.
+We note that the tangent space is chosen as $V_0^{-1}$ and the gradient operator $\nabla$ is also defined in $H^{-1}$.
+This is different from the Dirichlet form for (\ref{1.2}), where the tangent space is chosen as $L^2$ and the gradient is the $L^2$-derivative.
+By the integration by parts formula for $\nu$ we also obtain the closability for the bilinear form ($\mathcal{E}$,$\mathcal{F}C_b^{\infty}$).
+The closure ($\mathcal{E}$,$D(\mathcal{E})$) is a quasi-regular Dirichlet form, which enables us to construct a probabilistically weak solution to (\ref{1.1}).
+Then by clarifying the relation between this solution and the solution to (\ref{1.3}), we prove that $X-Z$, where $X$ is the solution obtained by the Dirichlet form approach, also satisfies the shifted equation (\ref{1.3}).
+It follows that the $\Phi_2^4$-field is an invariant measure for $X$.
+Then we obtain the Markov uniqueness in the restricted sense for the generator of the Dirichlet form restricted to $\mathcal{F}C_b^{\infty}$ and the uniqueness of probabilistically weak solutions to (\ref{1.1}) having $\nu$ as an invariant measure.

+We prove exponential ergodicity by two approaches.
+One simple and short way based on the Dirichlet form approach is presented in Remark \ref{r6.9}.
+Using a uniform estimate, an invariant measure can also be constructed by the Krylov-Bogoliubov method.
+We follow an idea from \cite{Tsatsoulis:2016wm} to prove the strong Feller property of the semigroup of the solution to the equation (\ref{1.1}).
+Then we obtain exponential convergence to the unique invariant measure of the semigroup for every starting point.